ioos/ioos_qc/docs/source/usage.rst

 .. warning::

     Historically, test results were returned in a ``dict`` structure.
 While this is still supported it **should be considered deprecated**.
-The individually yielded result objects or a list of `CollectedResult objects <api/ioos_qc.html#ioos_qc.results.CollectedResult>`_ should be used in any applications, including any implementation of Stores_, going forward.
+The individually yielded result objects or a list of :mod:`CollectedResult objects <ioos_qc.results.CollectedResult>` should be used in any applications, including any implementation of Stores_, going forward.

 .. code-block:: python